 While leaving the hospitals King Felipe briefly addressed the media, “we are not afraid and we will never have it.”
 “Barcelona will never forget the victims affected, nor will Spain or anyone else in the world.”

 He declared that “this vile, cowardly attack, this murder that has killed and injured so many people and has shocked us all, can not and will not be able to with us, nor with our values, nor with our coexistence nor with our democracy or Our appreciation for human rights. ”

-In the afternoon King and Queen joined the hundreds of Spaniards to pay the respect to the victims who lost their lives in the van attack in Las Ramblas.
-They laid a wreath, candles and led minutes silence in the memory of the departed souls.
+In the afternoon King and Queen joined the hundreds of Spaniards to pay respect to the victims who lost their lives in the van attack in Las Ramblas.
+They laid a wreath, candles and led minutes of silence in the memory of the departed souls.

 At the last stop of the visit, Kind Felipe and Queen Letizia went to the Barcelona City Council to sign the Book of Condolences.

 On Sunday, King Felipe and Queen Letizia attended the Eucharist for Peace and Concord celebrated in the Basilica of the Holy Family.
 The religious ceremony presided over by the Cardinal Archbishop of Barcelona, Juan José Omella, was attended by about 3,500 people, including international leaders.

 Sunday’s special Mass was celebrated at the iconic, Gaudi-designed Sagrada Familia.